giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 This command may take a couple of minutes to run.
 For our most developed languages (like North Saami) on a not too fast machine it may take half an hour or more.

-When the process is done you should fine a new-built analyser file: `src/analyser-gt-desc.xfst` and several more like it in the src catalogue.
+When the process is done you should find a new-built analyser file: `src/analyser-gt-desc.hfstol` and several more like it in the src catalogue.

 For more advanced build options, see the last section below.